Navneet-ct/GNDEC_INDUCTION_REPORT/README.md

 # GNDEC_INDUCTION_REPORT
 INDUCTION REPORT 2025
 AUTHOR- NAVNEET KAUR
+DAY 1
-Recently, I attended the induction program at my college.
-Since I couldn’t join in the initial days, I missed the beginning where they organized a Kirtan ceremony to seek the blessings of God for both students and teachers, marking the start of the program and the upcoming four years.
+On 31st July 2025, the induction program for IT and CSE students began with a Kirtan organized in the College Gurdwara by the school and college members.
+The purpose of the Kirtan was to seek the blessings of God for both students and teachers at the start of this new academic journey.

-I’m not entirely sure what happened during those first four days, but from what I heard, they were quite productive and a really good initiative.
-I was able to join on the fifth day.
-That day began with a lecture by a doctor on human values, positivity, and the needs of both the human body and mind—explaining how they are interconnected yet different aspects of life.
-She also spoke about the idea of life itself, highlighting that it cannot be defined in just one line, a page, or even a book—it’s a never-ending topic.
-Her key message to us was to always remain positive.

-After the lecture, we were given detailed information about various scholarships, programs, and college clubs, such as the Causmic Club, NSS, NCC, and sports activities.
-They also provided us with a stage to showcase our talents and abilities.
-To make the event even more lively, our seniors performed on stage, including a vibrant performance on a Punjabi song.
+For students of other branches—Mechanical, Civil, Electrical, Robotics, and AI—the Kirtan had already been held a day earlier, on 30th July 2025.

+Unfortunately, I was not able to attend the induction program on the first day.

+DAY 2

+On 1st and 2nd August 2025, I was unable to attend the induction program.
+From what I heard, during these days a test was conducted to check the students’ knowledge and productivity from the holidays.
+The questions were mainly based on Mathematics and English.
+My First Day of Induction – 4th August 2025

+day 3(my first day)

+On 4th August 2025, I had my first day of the induction program.
+To be honest, I was a little nervous in the morning.
+Luckily, my roommates and classmates helped me with the timetable, and that gave me some confidence.
+My first lecture was of Professional English Communication.

+The teacher came in, introduced herself, and then asked all of us to give our own introductions.
+She told us to share our name, some basic details, our strengths, weaknesses, and achievements.
+She also taught us some new English words before we spoke.
+When my turn came, I was quite nervous at the beginning, but slowly I managed to speak in front of the whole class.
+That moment gave me a little confidence.

+The second lecture was Chemistry, taken by Professor Rajveer Kaur.
+She was really kind, polite, and supportive by nature.
+She told us that if we ever needed help—whether in studies or in extracurricular activities—she would always be there, provided we maintain discipline.
+Since she is also the head of first-year programs, she guided us to stay focused on our field, but at the same time, not to forget our real interests.
+She said we should balance academics with our extracurricular activities, which I found very motivating.

+After that, another professor gave us a very interesting talk about life.
+She said life cannot be explained in just one line, one page, or even one book—it is endless.
+She told us how the body and mind are different, even though we treat them as the same.
+She spoke about positivity, happiness, and how to stay safe in life.
+Honestly, that lecture made me think differently about many things.

+Finally, our principal came and spoke to us.
+She not only encouraged us to showcase our talents but also told us about important documents we would need in life and the different scholarships available.
+At the end, one of our seniors sang a Punjabi song, which really lifted the mood and made the whole environment vibrant.

+My Second Day of Induction – 5th August 2025

+On the second day of induction, that is 5th August 2025, we first had peer-to-peer sessions.
+Our seniors came and taught us the basics of C++ programming.
+They also told us about how second year will be, and they shared their experiences.
+They were very confident while teaching and told us not to feel shy, but to stay confident always.
+I really liked the way they explained, and it felt nice to interact with them.

+After that, we had a lecture on Basic Electrical and Electronics Engineering (EEE).
+The professor gave us an introduction about the subject and explained the syllabus.
+It felt new, but also interesting to know what we will be learning.

+Later, we also had a session in the auditorium, which was part of the induction program.